 Learning Outcomes is the broad term to describe the campus endeavor towards improving student learning.
-Learning Outcomes tell students what they will know or be able to do at each stage of their studies (e.g. courses, programs, co-curricular experiences).
+Learning Outcomes inform students what they will know or be able to do at each stage of their studies (e.g. courses, programs, co-curricular experiences).
 The Student Learning Outcomes and Assessment Committee guides the campus through learning outcomes assessments and establishes practices to ensure smooth processes.

 Institutional Learning Outcomes (ILOs)